The singular support of sheaves is $\gamma$-coisotropic: Local Floer cohomology

 \section{Local Floer cohomology}

 Our goal is to prove the following statement, which was used in Subsection \ref{Subsection-Floer-Darboux-chart}.

-Let $\varphi$ be a Hamiltonian map supported in a Darboux chart, $V$.
-Since $\Gamma(\varphi)$ coincides with the diagonal, $\Gamma(\Id)$ outside $W=V\times V$, we can consider two types of Floer cohomology : \begin{enumerate} \item $FH^{*}(\varphi, W)$ obtained by using an almost complex structure making $\partial W$ pseudoconvex and building the boundary operator by considering only the Floer trajectories contained in $W$ \item The full Floer cohomology $FH^{*}(\varphi)=FH^{*}(\Gamma(\varphi, \Delta))$ \end{enumerate} Note that we may also restrict the action to some interval $[a,b]$.
+Let $\varphi$ be a Hamiltonian map generated by a Hamiltonian supported in a sufficiently small Darboux chart, $V$.
+Since $\Gamma(\varphi)$ coincides with the diagonal, $\Gamma(\Id)$ outside $W=V\times V$, we can consider two types of spectral numbers.